YDance (Scottish Youth Dance)

 Jessica graduated in 2015 from The Scottish School of Contemporary Dance with BA Hons Degree in Dance, during which she was also a part of the National Youth Dance Company of Scotland.

-Jessica has a love for party planning and cake, on her birthday this year she had five different cakes within the week!
+Jessica has a love for party planning and cake.
+On her birthday in 2019 she had five different cakes within the week!